marcobooth/stationf-test/README.md

 ## Getting Started

 This repository actually consists of two applications: a server and a client.
-The client application can be found in the /client directory.
-The run server script (below) actually starts two servers - one for the server and one for the client.
+The client application can be found in the `/client` directory.
+The run script (see below) actually starts two servers - one for the backend and one for the fronted.
 In production, only one server will be used to serve both applications.
-For development, it's much faster to use two (to avoid having to constantly build the client).
+For development, it's much faster to use two to avoid having to constantly build the client.

 ### Prerequisites